-A study this month showed that prunes are an effective treatment for constipation, with 120 healthy adults, who did not eat a lot of fruits and vegetables and had bowel movements only 3 to 6 times a week, assigned to groups given either 0, 10 or 15 prunes per day for 4 weeks.
+A study showed that prunes are an effective treatment for constipation, with 120 healthy adults, who did not eat a lot of fruits and vegetables and had bowel movements only 3-6 times a week, assigned to groups given either 0, 10 or 15 prunes per day for four weeks.
 Adding prunes to their diets increased:

 • bowel movements to almost every day

 • stool weight by more than 20 times

 • stool containing more Bifidobacteria, healthful colon bacteria that reduce inflammation because they do not try to invade cells lining the colon (Clinical Nutrition, January 12, 2018).
 The prunes also caused a significant increase in gas.
 Another study showed that prunes may be more effective than pills containing psyllium in treating constipation (Aliment Pharmacol Ther, 2011; 33: 822–828).

 A Common Problem Up to 20 percent of North American adults are constipated and the older you become, the more likely you are to be constipated (Am J Gastroenterol, 2004;99:750– 9).
 Twenty-six percent of women and 16 percent of men 65 years or older considered themselves to be constipated and by age 84, the numbers rise to 34 percent of women and 26 percent of men (Manag Care Interface, 2005 ; 18 : 23 – 30 ).
 Chronic constipation means straining and difficulty expelling stool, a feeling of incomplete evacuation, hard or lumpy stools, prolonged time for bowel movements, and/or a need for manual maneuvers to pass stool (Am J Gastroenterol, 2012;107:18–25).

 • lack of exercise

 • travel or other disruption of your normal daily routines